What are the new France travel restrictions and when do they start?

 What if I booked accommodation/car rental separately?

-There is no automatic legal right to postpone, but a decent company will allow you to do so.
+There is no automatic legal right to postpone, but many companies (and Airbnb hosts) will allow you to do so.
 A cash refund is unlikely.

-I planned to drive through France to Belgium/Germany/Switzerland/Italy.
+I planned to drive through France to Belgium/Germany/Switzerland/Italy/Spain.
 Can I?

-According to the ferry firm DFDS, if you intend to be in French territory for 24 hours or less.
+Not according to the latest version of the French government rules, which have been clarified overnight.
+They now specify transit is allowed only in the international zone of an airport.

+Citizens or residents of EU countries whose main place of residence is in another European Union nation can drive through France, but will need to provide proof and meet French testing requirements.

-Meanwhile the Stena Line ferry from Harwich to Hook of Holland, or DFDS from Newcastle to Amsterdam, provide an alternative.
+Ferry alternatives that do not serve France include: Stena Line from Harwich to Hook of Holland; P&O Ferries from Hull to Rotterdam; DFDS from Newcastle to Amsterdam; Brittany Ferries from Portsmouth to Bilbao or Santander.

 Can I take a Eurostar train from London to Brussels or Amsterdam, even though it goes through French territory?